tansive/tansive/README.md

 ✅ Deploy policy-based filter and input validation for MCP tools that you use with Cursor, Claude, Windsurf, etc. You can create them under different roles that you can toggle in cursor.

 - Only tools with `stdio` transport are supported in this release - which includes a large number of tools.
 See Roadmap below for other transports.
-- You can write your own MCP tools as well.
+- You can also write your own MCP tools using `stdio` transport and Tansive will run it.
 - Tansive will automatically create an MCP endpoint with secure HTTP transport and bearer token authentication.

 ✅ Deploy interactive agents for real workflows such as analyzing support tickets, restart failed services in dev environment, or validate data before orders are processed.
 ✅ Enforce policies like "This agent can only access customer data for tier 1 support cases"
 ✅ Use session pinning to enforce data access controls like "This session can only access prospect data for the current lead"
-✅ Write simple run-once-and-exit tools in Python, Node.js, Bash or any compiled language (binary invocation).
-These tools are not accessible over MCP in this release.
-It is supported only via Tansive's internal tool call interface.
+✅ Write simple run-once-and-exit tools in Python, Node.js, Bash or any compiled language.
+In the current release, these tools are only exposed to Agents via the Tansive SkillSet service - an internal toolcall interface.
+The next release will export these tools via the managed MCP endpoint.
 ✅ Deploy your agent catalog, write and apply policies declaratively in `yaml`.
 ✅ Single User only